Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/configure-schema-and-dataset.md

-# Configure Scheme and Dataset
+# Configure Schema and Dataset

 A property is a container that you fill with extensions, rules, data elements, and libraries.
 To use these resources, you need to create and configure a mobile property in [Experience Platform Launch](https://launch.adobe.com).
 You will typically create a mobile property for each mobile application you want to manage.